mspencedm/Software-Dev-DnD/Plot/PlotRecap.md

 As the ship cuts through the waves, a rift tears open, unleashing Feywild horrors.
 Merfolk and mythical beasts assail the vessel, but our adventurers prove their mettle in a fierce battle.

-Now, with Aurora's Hearth on the horizon, our party stands resilient, ready to face the challenges that await in a world where portals falter, darkness rises, and heroes emerge from the shadows.
+Now, with Aurora's Hearth on the horizon, our party stands resilient, ready to face the challenges that await.
 The journey has just begun, and the future is unknown.